willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.md

 location: Clermont-Fd Area, France
 tldr: true
 title: On Open Sourcing Libraries
+updates:
+  - date: 2014-12-17
+    content: Your project should have a Contributor Code of Conduct.
 ---

-_2014-12-17 — Your project should have a Contributor Code of Conduct._

 Open sourcing a library is easy, it is just a matter of seconds.
 All you need is a public repository hosted somewhere ([GitHub](https://github.com/),